for a consultation

 Commencing your New York State Action by your New York Divorce Attorney

-If you are going to court and the New York State Divorce attorney you choose advises you that your case appears to be contested, you may want to speak to a NYS divorce lawyer about your options.
-Next you may need to have your NY divorce lawyer prepare an Order to Show Cause for pendete lite relief, which is an application for an order that seeks immediate relief for child support under the New York Child Support Standards Act, spousal support, distribution of marital assets, and NYS divorce injunctions against the encumbrances or sale or transfer of the marital, and a possible award of counsel fees or expert fees to pay your New York State Attorney and New York experts.
+If you are going to court and the New York Divorce attorney you choose advises you that your case appears to be contested, you may want to speak to a NYS divorce lawyer about your options.
+Next you may need to have your NY divorce lawyer prepare an Order to Show Cause for pendete lite relief, which is an application for an order that seeks immediate relief for child support under the New York Child Support Standards Act, spousal support, distribution of marital assets, and NYS divorce injunctions against the encumbrances or sale or transfer of the marital, and a possible award of counsel fees or expert fees to pay your New York Attorney and New York experts.
 In the discretion of the NYS Supreme Court, a Judge may Order an award of carrying costs on the marital residence.
-It depends on your New York State Attorney, and you, as to how you wish to proceed.
+It depends on your New York divorce Attorney, and you, as to how you wish to proceed.
 Your New York Divorce Lawyer makes this application if you are the spouse that is in need of immediate financial relief and said application must be accompanied by a net worth statement, which is sworn to by you and certified by your NYS divorce attorney.
 You will normally be told by your NYS Divorce Lawyer, that the Retainer Agreement and your attorneys billing charges need to accompany this application, especially if you seek counsel fees or expert fees from the other spouse.

 The cases which can not be settled with a telephone call between the NY Divorce Lawyers handling the parties' divorce case can often times be settled after some initial pleadings and motions have been filed.
 Pleadings are a system of rules and regulations used by NY divorce lawyers to present the issues to the issues to the court.
 It usually entails written and sworn statements, which are presented alternately between the parties, each which responds to that party's contentions which came before it.
 In practice, the courts hope to narrow done the NY divorce issues upon which a trial may be had.
 Through the process, it appears that there are certain issues, which both parties and their NYS Divorce Lawyers can agree upon, All documents brought to the attention of the Court are generally sworn to by the parties.
 Pleadings are used to show the Court what you intend to prove at trial.
 In other words, if you allege cruel treatment in your complaint, then in order for the judge to execute a judgment of divorce on this ground you will need to either get your spouse to consent to the grounds or you will need to prove the grounds through specific testimony at a trial.

 Proof involves your testimony and the testimony, and the testimony of others but sometimes is done through, exhibits or certified records subpoenaed by your NY divorce attorney.
 Divorce litigation is hazardous and there are no guarantees that can be made by any NY divorce lawyer.
 That is why it is essential to seek advice of a divorce lawyer in New York before you embark upon a divorce or separation.
 Remember, your credibility is always on the line.
 As such your verified complaint better contain the truth and should be able to be proven through pictures of an injury, through testimony of witnesses, through police records and hospital records or through other truthful means.
 Thus, there are a number of cases, which need to be litigated a while before getting the maximum result.
-Research is important as the Courts will follow the law your New York State Divorce Attorney provides the Court.
+Research is important as the Courts will follow the law your New York Divorce Attorney provides the Court.

 In the garden-variety divorce, the proceedings are often times commenced with a summons and verified complaint.
-As such, if you are served with a summons and/or complaint, you should immediately seek the advice of a New York State Divorce Lawyer to determine what you need to do.
+As such, if you are served with a summons and/or complaint, you should immediately seek the advice of a New York Divorce Lawyer to determine what you need to do.
 Every State has there own time limits for filing answers to your spouse's pleadings and discovery efforts.
 You must not run the risk of running a deadline as this could cause a devastating outcome in your case.
 If you are the plaintiff, a New York State divorce action provides for twenty (20) days notice to your spouse at which time your spouse must appear in the action or file a verified answer to your verified complaint.
 If you serve your spouse out of state, your spouse has thirty (30) days to appear or answer.

 In marriages that involve children or large amounts of property or assets, the case could very well end up in a trial.
 A skilled and well-seasoned NY divorce lawyer or attorney will not go to trial without adequate preparation.
 Preparation entails several in depth conferences between you and your NY divorce attorney and all witnesses.
 It also involves an investigation into your financials and other issues of your marriage.
 The tools which NY divorce lawyers or attorneys use to "discover" what assets are to be divided between the parties are various documents and procedures typically referred to as the "discovery" or "disclosure" phase of your case.